-Results of grain talks in Istanbul revealed
+Russia-Ukraine grain talks outcome revealed

 Russia and Ukraine have agreed to establish a joint coordination center on grain exports in Istanbul that will include representatives from all parties, Turkish Defense Minister Hulusi Akar told local media following the four-way talks that also involved Turkey and the UN.